MicrosoftDocs/AdaptiveCards/AdaptiveCards/getting-started/bots.md

 Adaptive Cards are a great fit for Bots.
 They let you author a card once and have it render beautifully inside multiple apps, like Skype\*, Microsoft Teams\*, your own website, and more.

 > [!NOTE]
-> Skype and Microsoft Teams are not yet supported in the current preview, but we're working on it!
+> Skype is not yet supported in the current preview, but we're working on it!
 See the [Partner Status](../resources/partners.md) page for the latest.

 ## Try it out